bheroult/godsofarena-api/README.md

 ## Database

 ```
-# create the databse 'whatowatch' and user whatowatch
+# create the databse 'godsofarena' and user godsofarena
-CREATE DATABASE whatowatch;
+CREATE DATABASE godsofarena;
-CREATE user whatowatch@localhost IDENTIFIED BY 'whatowatch';
+create user godsofarena with encrypted password 'godsofarena';
-grant all privileges on whatowatch.* to whatowatch@localhost;
+grant all privileges on database godsofarena to godsofarena;

-flush privileges;
+# do not forget to activate login option to authorize authentication from outside

 # run migrations (before running server !!!) :
 npm run migrate